isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 - ``tkey-lifetime`` determines the lifetime of GSS-TSIG keys in the TKEY protocol, expressed in seconds.
 Default value is 3600 (one hour).

+- ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but a GSS-TSIG key is available.
+  If configured to false (the default) this server is skipped, if configured to true the DNS server is ignored and the DNS update is sent with the configured DHCP-DDNS protection e.g. TSIG key or unsecure.

 - ``user-context`` is an optional parameter (see :ref:`user-context` for a general description of user contexts in Kea).